vellt/chaining_methoods/README.md

-# Chaining Methoods
+# Method Chaining
 > The project's service theme is: oragize the students into groups of a certain number

-This simple project based on the Chaining Methoods.
+This simple project based on the Method Chaining.
 Which does help us to be our project more readable and provides an easy to use format for using this service.
 Which looks like this:

 ```C#
 GroupService.MakeOf(students)